dmiller/clojure-clr-next/_drafts/2025-10-17-primitive-urges.md

 We would like to avoid unnecessary boxing and unboxing of primitive values.

 By default, the Clojure compiler will generate reference values everywhere.
-To avoid this in the case of primitive values, we need to things:
+To avoid this in the case of primitive values, we need two things:

 - an expression that can generate a primitive value
 - a context that can accept a primitive value

 ## MaybePrimitiveExpr

-An AST node type that can possibly generate a privitive value indicates this by deriving from `MaybePrimitiveExpr`.
+An AST node type that can possibly generate a primitive value indicates this by deriving from `MaybePrimitiveExpr`.

 ```C#
 public interface MaybePrimitiveExpr : Expr